Peeragogy/Peeragogy.github.io/introduction.md

 # Translations

 Translating a book that's continually being revised is pretty much a nightmare.
-It might be better to just pay professional translators.
+With due respect to the valiant volunteer efforts that have been undertaken, it might be more convenient for everyone involved to just pay professional translators.
 But for that, we'll need a pretty serious budget.
 See below.

 # Next steps?
 What's the future of the project?